psipred/DeepMetaPSICOV/README.md

 The version of `alnstats` in this repository is not affected by the bug in question.
 Since we verified that the training of DMP did not suffer from the bug, we are releasing the bug-free version for inference.
 If for any reason you'd like the buggy version of `alnstats`, do get in touch.

 ### The version of CCMpred you use is ancient!
 We know.
 Keen users will also have spotted that we use a number of input features in common with MetaPSICOV.
 We wanted to assess whether we improve over MetaPSICOV, DeepCov etc. using exactly the same training data, where possible.
-We are currently working on the next version of DMP, which will use the latest version of CCMpred, among other changes.